Venera 4: Mission

 During entry into the Venusian atmosphere, the heat shield temperature rose to 11000 C and at one point the cabin deceleration reached 300 G. The descent lasted 93 minutes.
 The capsule deployed its parachute at an altitude of about 52 km, and started sending data on pressure, temperature and gas composition back to Earth.
 The temperature control kept the inside of the capsule at −8 C. The temperature at 52 km was recorded as 33 C, and the pressure as less than 1 atm.
 At the end of the 26 km descent, the temperature reached 262 C and pressure increased to 22 atm, and the signal transmission terminated.
 The atmospheric composition was measured as 90–93% carbon dioxide, 0.4–0.8% oxygen, 7% nitrogen and 0.1–1.6% water vapor.
+This data was crucial to the Venera 7 design later on.

 Radar altimeter

 The altitude of the Venera probe relative to the surface was measured using a radar altimeter operating at 770 MHz.
 The altimeter had an integer ambiguity of 30 km: that is, the same radar signal would be given at an altitude of X, X plus 30 km, X plus 60 km, etc. (an effect known as "aliasing").
 At the time the distance of the cloud tops above the surface was not known, and due to this ambiguity, the first radar return, now believed to be at an actual altitude of about 55 km, was initially misinterpreted as 26 km.
 Therefore, based on the misinterpreted radar results, the Soviet team initially announced the probe descended to the surface.
 This result was quickly dismissed as inconsistent with the planetary diameter measured by radar, and the pressure readings by the capsule were much lower than predicted by the recently developed models of the Venus atmosphere.